In God We Trust

 pexels-photo-3684345

-In God we trust, for He is the author of unending love, the composer of divine wisdom, the prince of merciful peace.
+In God we trust, for He is the author of unending love, the composer of divine wisdom, and the prince of merciful peace.
 All creation springs forth from the sound of His word, from the mighty power of Heaven’s voice.

 In God we trust, for unsurpassed is His righteousness.